Leek

 -H 'Content-Type: application/json' \

-Some headers were removed to maintain simplicity for the example
+Some headers were removed to maintain simplicity for the example.
+Don’t forget that your payload needs to include the web URL for this challenge.

 Partial flag being leaked